 If you're a user or system administrator pondering the use of Subversion, the first question you should ask yourself is: "Is this the right tool for the job?"
 Subversion is a fantastic hammer, but be careful not to view every problem as a nail.

-Assuming you're fine with the extra workflow, you should still make sure you're not using Subversion to solve a problem that other tools solve better.
+Even assuming that you are okay with the cost/benefit tradeoff afforded by a version control system, you shouldn't choose to use one merely because it can do what you want.
+Consider whether your needs are better addressed by other tools.
 For example, because Subversion replicates data to all the collaborators involved, a common misuse is to treat it as a generic distribution system.
 People will sometimes use Subversion to distribute huge collections of photos, digital music, or software packages.
 The problem is that this sort of data usually isn't changing at all.
 The collection itself grows over time, but the individual files within the collection aren't being changed.
 In this case, using Subversion is “overkill.”
 There are simpler tools that efficiently replicate data without the overhead of tracking changes, such as rsync or unison.

 In early 2000, CollabNet, Inc. (http://www.collab.net) began seeking developers to write a replacement for CVS.
 CollabNet offered a collaboration software suite called CollabNet Enterprise Edition (CEE), of which one component was version control.
 Although CEE used CVS as its initial version control system, CVS's limitations were obvious from the beginning, and CollabNet knew it would eventually have to find something better.
 Unfortunately, CVS had become the de facto standard in the open source world largely because there wasn't anything better, at least not under a free license.
 So CollabNet determined to write a new version control system from scratch, retaining the basic ideas of CVS, but without the bugs and misfeatures.